 Can I grow hydroponics without a grow light?

 Yes, if you have a bright south-facing window that gets 6+ hours of direct light.
-Leafy greens and herbs can do well in good natural light.
-For fruiting crops or if your windows are limited, a basic LED grow light ($25–$50) makes a significant difference and pays for itself quickly in year-round production.
+Leafy greens and herbs can do well with good natural light.
+For fruiting crops or limited windows, a basic LED grow light ($25–$50) makes a significant difference and pays for itself quickly in year-round production.

 What is the cheapest hydroponic setup?

-The Kratky method in a mason jar is the cheapest possible setup — under $10 if you already have a jar.
-A storage tote with multiple net pot holes cut into the lid is the next step up and can be built for $20–$30.
+The Kratky method in a mason jar — under $10 if you already have a jar.
+A storage tote with multiple net pot holes in the lid is the next step up, buildable for $20–$30.
 Neither requires a pump or electricity beyond lighting.
+See our cheapest hydroponic setups guide for a full comparison.

-How often do I need to change the water in a hydroponic system?
+How often do I need to change the water?

-For Kratky, you typically don’t change the water at all during a grow cycle — you just top it off as needed with fresh nutrient solution.
-For recirculating systems (DWC, NFT), aim to do a full reservoir change every 1–2 weeks to prevent nutrient imbalances and salt buildup.
+For Kratky, you typically don’t change the water during a grow cycle — just top off as needed with fresh nutrient solution.
+For recirculating systems (DWC, NFT), aim for a full reservoir change every 1–2 weeks to prevent salt buildup and nutrient imbalances.

-Ready to stop planning and start growing?
-The DIY Hydroponics Setup Guide walks you through building your first productive system from scratch — with exact materials lists, budget options for every price point, and a 30-day getting-started plan.
+Ready to stop reading and start growing?
+The Indoor Mini Farm System walks you through building your first productive system from scratch — exact materials lists, budget options at every price point, and a 30-day plan to get your first harvest.
 It’s everything I wished I’d had when I started.